 - (1) Audit Fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, audit of our internal control over financial reporting, the review of our quarterly consolidated financial statements and audit services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings for those fiscal years. - (2) Audit-Related Fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and which are not reported under Audit Fees above.
-In 2019, Audit-Related Fees also related primarily to cybersecurity matters, business combinations, the implementation of Accounting Standards Codification Topic 842 and matters related to revenue recognition.
-In 2018, Audit-Related Fees also related primarily to a new revenue recognition system and new revenue standard, implementation of a new sales performance management system and a new human capital management system. - (3) Tax Fees consist of fees for services related to federal and state income tax compliance, transfer pricing review, reports related to research and development credits, country-by-country reporting and U.S. tax reform. - (4) All Other Fees consist of products and services provided by Deloitte & Touche LLP that are not included in the service categories reported above.
+In 2020, Audit-Related Fees related primarily to the impact of COVID-19 pandemic on our business, covenant-not-to-sue and business combinations.
+In 2019, Audit-Related Fees also related primarily to cybersecurity matters, business combinations, the implementation of Accounting Standards Codification Topic 842 and matters related to revenue recognition. - (3) Tax Fees consist of fees for services related to federal and state income tax compliance, transfer pricing review, reports related to research and development credits, country-by-country reporting, the Foreign Derived Intangible Income and U.S. tax reform. - (4) All Other Fees consist of products and services provided by Deloitte & Touche LLP that are not included in the service categories reported above.